mohamed-dev-web/mohamed-dev-web/README.md

 ## 🚀 About Me

-- Passionate about building modern, responsive web applications
-- Focused on clean code, performance, and user experience
+I am a passionate web developer focused on building modern, responsive, and user-friendly web applications.

-- Always learning new technologies and improving my skills
+I enjoy turning ideas into real projects and continuously improving my skills through practice and new challenges.

 ---